 Risk of harm inquiries and serious further offence reviews

-We carry out ad hoc independent reviews of Serious Further Offence cases – ie cases where an offender under probation or YOT supervision commits a serious further offence – at the request of Ministers.
+We have carried out ad hoc independent reviews of Serious Further Offence cases – i.e. cases where an offender under probation or YOT supervision commits a serious further offence – at the request of Ministers.

 In particular, during the course of 2005-06 we carried out three independent reviews of SFO cases, each of which attracted considerable publicity: